emsspree/Dock_helpers/README.md

 # Dock helpers

-Some tiny tools two make life with macOS’s Dock easier.
+Shell programms to make life easier.

 ----

-## 1 dockzwer
+## 1. Group Items of Dock

-`dockzwer` — Add spacer tiles to the Dock to group its icons.
+`dockzwer` — Add spacer tiles to the Dock to group the icons.

-Without options, a spacer tile is placed on Dock’s Applications side which is as wide as the other icons.
+Without options a spacer tile is placed on Dock’s Applications side.
+It is as wide as the other icons.

 Use option…
 - `-d` to place the spacer on Dock’s Documents side instead.